-Get Started Finding Online Jobs
+Finding Online Jobs – Getting Started

 First things first, do you have a computer?
-This is usually a prerequisite when looking for ways to make money online.
+This is a prerequisite when looking for ways to make money online.

-Do you have reliable internet access, whether in your home, in a library, or in another public place?
 If you answered yes to both questions, you are ready to get started.
-The beauty of online jobs is that you can do it from anywhere as long as you have WiFi.
+The beauty of most online jobs is that you can do it from anywhere as long as you have WiFi.

 Sign Up For PayPal